Mathuv/guides-django/README.rst

 series 3
 ++++++++

-Series 3 is going to explore setting up Gulp, Webpack and BrowserSync with Django.
+Series 3 is going to explore setting up Gulp, BrowserSync, webpack, es6 and eslint with Django.

 `S3 Part 1`_